vmario89/Attraccess/docs/developer/plugins.md

 ### Shared Dependencies

 The `shared` array in the Module Federation configuration is crucial.
-It specifies which dependencies should be shared between the host application (Attraccess) and your plugin.
+It specifies which dependencies should be shared between the host application (FabAccess) and your plugin.
 This is important for:

 1. **Preventing Duplicate Modules**: Without shared dependencies, React and other libraries would be loaded multiple times, causing conflicts and increased bundle size
 2. **Shared Context**: Components like contexts need to be from the same instance to work properly
 3. **Consistent Versions**: Ensures all components use the same version of libraries

-The following dependencies must be shared for proper integration with Attraccess:
+The following dependencies must be shared for proper integration with FabAccess:

 ```js
 [